leolimasa/age-vault/README.md

 ### Key management

-* `age-vault vault-key from-identity`: creates a new vault key encrypted with the identity present in `AGE_VAULT_IDENTITY_FILE` and saves it to `AGE_VAULT_KEY_FILE`.
-Fails if a vault key already exists.
-* `age-vault vault-key encrypt [public key file]`: encrypts the vault key with the provided public key and returns the encrypted version.
-If a vault key does not yet exist (`AGE_VAULT_KEY_FILE` doesn't exist), one is created and then encrypted using the provided key.
+* `age-vault vault-key encrypt --pubkey [public key file]`: encrypts the vault key with the provided public key and returns the encrypted version.
+If a vault key does not yet exist, one is created and then encrypted using the provided key.
 Will output to stdout unless `-o [output file]` is provided.
 * `age-vault vault-key set [encrypted key file]`: copies the provided encrypted vault key file to `AGE_VAULT_KEY_FILE`.
 * `age-vault identity set [identity file]`: copies the identity file to the `AGE_VAULT_IDENTITY_FILE` localtion.
 * `age-vault identity pubkey`: outputs the public key corresponding to the identity in `AGE_VAULT_IDENTITY_FILE`.
 Will output to stdout unless `-o [output file]` is provided.